chirag-patil625/IntroductionToDatasets/README.md

-Change the path according to your device
+Change the path according to your device.
+Iris.csv is the DataSet